VelinovVasil/learn-to-code-front-end/README.md

 ## Technologies

 The Front-end is written using React library.
-Requests to the Back-end is done using REST API.
+Requests to the Back-end are done using REST API.
 The authentication and authorization are based on JWT.